andreaslam/ZanLing-TrueZero/README.md

 ### Utility and visualisation code

-- `visualiser.py` - visualises training data and monitoring key performance indicators.
+- `visualiser.py` - visualises training data and monitoring key performance indicators logged in `client.py`, where code from `lib/plotter.py`.
+For more details on the `lib` folder see [here](https://github.com/andreaslam/ZanLing-TrueZero?tab=readme-ov-file#credits-and-acknowledgements).
+- `visualisenet.py` - code that allows visualisation of neural network activations.
+Generates a `.gif` file for an animation of a policy-only game.
 - `scheduler.py` - code for TrueScheduler, an experiment scheduler for scheduling experiments and monitoring server controls.
 This GUI also supports remote SSH logins to schedule experiments on external devices.
 - `gui.py` - GUI code for `scheduler.py`.
 Code is currently work in progress.
 Running this file directly launches a demo version without server backend.
+- `experiment.py` - code that can convert data generated from `client.py` into TensorBoard-readable format.
+This is an alternative experiment visualiser.
+Additionally, the code supports remote visualisation if SSH port forwarding is enabled on your device.

 ## Libraries/technologies used

 ### Python

 This Python and Rust Engine uses the following:
-- **Pytorch** - used for creating and training the Neural Network
+- **Pytorch** - used for creating and training the Neural Network.
+Also used tensor
 - **Numpy** - used for processing data (chess board representation after one-hot encoding, handling final outcome and final game result